jpjones76/SeisIO.jl/docs/src/fileformats.rst

 mini-SEED
 =========
+SEED is an archival format maintained by the International Federation of Digital Seismograph Networks.
+The data format is widely used and highly versatile, but often criticized as intractably monolithic; the most comprehensive example of SEED documentation is a 224-page .pdf manual (excluding appendices), yet even this is incomplete.

-The mini-SEED reader doesn't have a full range of data decoders yet.
-Currently supported data formats include Int16, Int32, Float, Double, Steim1, and Steim2.
-Future updates will add Int24, Steim3, and the various GEOSCOPE encodings.
+The mini-SEED reader currently doesn't have a full range of packet decoders; currently supported formats include Int16, Int32, Float, Double, Steim1, and Steim2.

 *Endian: big*